This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 What Services Can Online Veterinarians Provide?

-In most cases, virtual veterinarians can give an online vet consultation to help triage patients, offer first aid advice, and general advice about nutrition or behavior issues.
-However, a Veterinarian-Client-Patient relationship (VCPR) is legally required to provide a diagnosis for medical conditions or prescribe medication for your pet, according to the American Veterinary Medical Association (AVMA).
+In most cases, virtual veterinarians can give an online vet consultation to help tele-triage patients, offer first aid advice, and general advice about nutrition or behavior issues.
+However, according to the American Veterinary Medical Association (AVMA), a Veterinarian-Client-Patient relationship (VCPR) is legally required to diagnose medical conditions or prescribe medication for your pet.
 State regulations can differ in how a VCPR can be established.

-This means that you may or may not be able to get a diagnosis or prescription medicine depending on where you live and where the online vet you’re consulting with is licensed.
+This means that you may not be able to get a diagnosis or telemedicine services (prescription medicine) depending on where you live and where the online vet you’re consulting with is licensed.
 Many states require that the VCPR be established in person.
-Some allow a VCPR to be established virtually with patients they’ve seen in person in the past, while other states have varying restrictions regarding prescribing medication virtually.
+Some allow a VCPR to be established virtually with patients they’ve previously seen in person.
+Other states have varying restrictions regarding prescribing medication virtually.
+It can be confusing for pet parents, but the Veterinary Virtual Care Association has an interactive map to show you the laws in each state.

-Best Websites & Apps For Veterinarian Advice
+6 Best Websites & Apps For Veterinarian Advice

-Expert Advice About Emergency Funds: Some of the sites we review here offer an emergency fund that pays for life-saving care for your furry friend.
-While these sites are a blessing to help you cover emergency treatment fees, you’re required to chat with them beforehand to qualify for access to your fund.
-However, if your dog is experiencing a life-threatening situation, we urge you to also contact your local vet clinic (emergency or regular) and the 24/7 Pet Poison Helpline (if you suspect a toxic reaction).
+Some sites I review here offer an emergency fund that pays for life-saving care for your furry friend.
+While these sites are a blessing to help you cover emergency treatment fees, you must chat with them beforehand to qualify for access to your fund.
+However, if your dog is experiencing a life-threatening situation, I urge you also to contact your local vet clinic (emergency or regular) and the 24/7 Pet Poison Helpline (if you suspect a toxic reaction).

 Best Overall: Airvet Review

 Airvet launched in 2018 and has quickly become one of the leaders in the veterinary telemedicine industry.
 Airvet now has a network of thousands of veterinarians across all 50 U.S. states and Canada.
-They also got huge backing in 2020 — $14 million in Series A funding.
+They also received huge backing in 2020 — $14 million in Series A funding.
+You can immediately connect with a licensed vet for urgent matters for a flat fee of $75 with no time limit.
+Or, for less urgent cases, you can request a free tele-triage session with your chosen primary veterinarian.
+They will contact you as soon as they’re available.
+In this case, each vet sets their fee, but they’re competitively priced and far cheaper than an in-person vet visit.

-Another option is to become an Airvet member for $30/month, which includes unlimited 24/7 video calls and access to a $3,000 life-saving emergency fund.
+For both requests, your session can last up to 72 hours for any needed follow-up care.
+You can authorize a payment hold until the case is complete.
+Another option is to become an Airvet member for $35/month.
+This includes unlimited 24/7 video calls and access to a $3,000 life-saving emergency fund.
 How does this fund work?
 If an AirVet licensed vet determines that your pet is experiencing a life-threatening emergency, you may access up to $3,000 to help pay for your pet’s emergency care.
-You can use this fund once per year for one pet (after an initial 14-day waiting period.)
+You can use this fund once a year for one pet (after an initial 14-day waiting period).

 Pros | Cons |